Flag and coat of arms of Johor: Governmental flags

 In addition, pennants were known to be flown, illustrated as a triangular flag containing the same five pointed star and crescent.
 The "State Officials' Pennant" was coloured blue with a white star and crescent, while another variant of unknown use was coloured yellow with a blue star and crescent.

 District flags

 Johor has ten administrative districts (daerah), each assigned their own district-level flags.
 They were introduced on 3 March 2015.

-Although Simpang Renggam is not yet a district of Johor, the Simpang Renggam District Council flys its flag.
-The Johor Bahru City Council also owns its flag too.
+City flags

 Obsolete state flag

 The Johorean flag is known to date back as early as the 1850s, when a flag that consisted of a simple black flag with a white canton shaped as a square was flown by the Sultanate between 1855 and 1865.
 The design was also adopted by Trumong, in present-day Indonesia.